This guide gives an overview and explanation of all the features of the extra options tab.

 When you take a quiz or test, it’s always fun to compare your results with others.
 This way you can see how well you’ve really done.
 Also for tests in companies this can be a useful feature.
 Colleagues can compare results and see where they stand in the company or team, and it’s also visible who has already taken the test and who has yet to do it.

-You can choose to either show the Overview Screen in at the start or at the end of the quiz.
+You can choose to either show the Leaderboard in at the start or at the end of the quiz.

 4 Publicly Available Reports